uktrade/data-store-service/README.md

     Source -->>- DSS: list of all files
     DSS ->>+ DSS Bucket: Return list of all files
-    DSS Bucket -->>- DSS: list of all files loop Each file not in the DSS bucket
+    DSS Bucket -->>- DSS: list of all files loop For each file not in the DSS bucket
       DSS ->>+ Source: Fetch file contents
       Source -->>- DSS: File contents
       DSS ->>+ DSS Bucket: PUT file contents